Investigating Test Overfitting on SWE-bench: Background and Related Work

-Several LLM-based workflows leverage white-box tests.
-CodeT generates many code candidates and many candidate white-box tests, then uses a dual execution agreement to pick a single output code~\cite{chen_et_al_2023}.
-Agentless generates up to 40 candidate codes for SWE-bench and generates a white-box reproduction test, then uses the test to filter the candidate codes as part of code selection~\cite{xia_et_al_2025}.
-Both S*~\cite{li_et_al_2025_sstar} and CodeMonkeys~\cite{ehrlich_et_al_2025} also generate both candidate codes and candidate tests, followed by a loop where the LLM improves the code based on the test and vice versa.
+Several issue resolution systems leverage generated tests~$t_\textrm{gen}$.
+CodeT generates many code candidates and many candidate tests, then uses a dual execution agreement to pick a single output code~\cite{chen_et_al_2023}.
+Agentless generates up to 40 candidate codes for SWE-bench and generates a reproduction test, then uses the test to filter the candidate codes as part of code selection~\cite{xia_et_al_2025}.
+S*~\cite{li_et_al_2025_sstar}, CodeMonkeys~\cite{ehrlich_et_al_2025}, and InfCode~\cite{li_et_al_2025_infcode} also generate both candidate codes and candidate tests, followed by a loop where the LLM improves the code based on the test and vice versa.
 These papers might suffer from test overfitting but do not study it.

 Test overfitting is related to \emph{reward hacking}, where a reward is a reinforcement-learning~(RL) objective, and a hack finds a loop-hole for improving the reward while circumventing its intention.
 CURE uses RL to co-evolve an LLM to generate both code and white-box tests, and might be susceptible to test overfitting and reward hacking~\cite{wang_et_al_2025}.
-Baker et al.\ found that RL to improve frontier LLMs for repository-level APR tasks can cause the reward hack of disabling tests instead of repairing code~\cite{baker_et_al_2025}.
+Baker et al.\ found that RL to improve frontier LLMs for repository-level coding tasks can cause the reward hack of disabling tests instead of improving code~\cite{baker_et_al_2025}.